shadowsocks/libQtShadowsocks/README.md

 `libQtShadowsocks` is a lightweight library for `shadowsocks`.

-Written in C++ using Qt 5 libraries, it aims to provide a developer-friendly shadowsocks library, mainly for Qt applications, i.e. [shadowsocks-qt5] (https://github.com/librehat/shadowsocks-qt5/).
+Written in C++ using Qt 5 framework, it aims to provide a developer-friendly shadowsocks library, mainly for Qt applications such as [shadowsocks-qt5] (https://github.com/librehat/shadowsocks-qt5/).

 The `client` utilises this library.
 You can check the code to see how to use `libQtShadowsocks` in your project. `client` (`shadowsocks-libQtShadowsocks`) can also be used as both Shadowsocks local client and Shadowsocks server.